eiConsole v.23R1

 How to Run This Example

-You may run from the Listener by configuring the attached environmental properties file or from the eiConsole testing mode at any point in the process prior to the routing module itself, using the attached document Sample2.xml.
+You may run this from the eiConsole Testing mode at any point in the process prior to the routing module itself, using the attached document input-sample.xml.

 How it Works

-Viewing the Forking configuration, you will notice an XPath expression and namespaces; the namespaces define prefixes for the XPath configuration.
+When viewing the forking configuration, you will notice an XPath expression and namespaces; the namespaces define prefixes for the XPath configuration.
 The XPath defines which elements from the original sample file will be output.

 This interface has three functioning pieces: the Listener (the Listener stage), the Listener Transformation forking (the Source Transform stage), and the Transport (the Transport stage).